-CDN supports the resource refresh and preload features.
+Alibaba Cloud Content Delivery Network (CDN) allows you to refresh and prefetch resources from origins.
 The refresh feature allows you to force CDN nodes to communicate with origins and obtain the latest files.
-The preload feature allows you to preload popular resources during peak hours from origins to CDN nodes to improve resource access efficiency.
-This topic describes how the refresh and preload features work, the time required by a refresh or preload task to take effect, and the related API operations.
+The prefetch feature allows you to load frequently accessed resources to CDN nodes before peak hours to improve resource access efficiency.
+This topic describes how the refresh and prefetch features work, the time required by a refresh or prefetch task to take effect, and the related API operations.

-- Refresh: After a URL refresh or directory refresh request is submitted, the content cached on the CDN node will forcibly expire.
-When you request resources from the CDN node, the CDN node directly forwards the request to the origin to query the corresponding resources.
-The CDN node then returns the resources to you and caches them.
-The refresh feature reduces the cache hit rate.
+- Refresh: After a URL refresh or directory refresh request is submitted, the corresponding resource cached on the CDN node will forcibly expire.
+When the CDN node receives a request for the resource, it directly fetches the resource from the origin.
+The CDN node then caches the resource and returns it to the requestor.
+The refresh feature reduces the cache hit ratio.

-- Preload: After a URL preload request is submitted, the origin site automatically caches the corresponding resources to the CDN node.
-When you request the resources for the first time, you can obtain the latest resources directly from the CDN node cache without having the request rerouted to the origin site.
-The preload feature increases the cache hit rate.
+- Prefetch: After a URL prefetch request is submitted, the origin server automatically caches the corresponding resource to the CDN node.
+When the CDN node receives a request for this resource for the first time, it directly returns the resource from the cache without fetching the resource from the origin.
+The prefetch feature increases the cache hit ratio.

 |Category||How it works||Time to take effect||API operation|

 |URL refresh||CDN nodes are forced to retrieve the latest versions of the specified files from the origin.||Within 5 minutes||RefreshObjectCaches|

 |Directory refresh||CDN nodes are forced to retrieve the latest files in the specified directories from the origin.||RefreshObjectCaches|